Buying Guide to Ceramic Grills and Review of My Top Five for 2019

 Vision Grills CF1F1 Pro Kamado BBQ Bundle

-This handy ceramic grill features a low coal burning, echo friendly design.
+This handy ceramic grill features a low coal burning, eco-friendly design.
 The design allows you to cook at temperatures of up to 700° without the fear of contact burns.
 Inside you will find 596 sq. in. of cooking space which is exceptionally large for this type of grill one of the largest on the market.
 Rapid heat buildup makes this a great choice as does the lifetime warranty on ceramic parts.
+Image courtesy Amazon

 |Extra-large cooking surface||Very expensive|